There have been lots of transitions lately at SCH!

 It is always the best feeling being able to watch the kids that I love hold hands with their new parents and start a life together as family, the way it should be.
 Our home was quiet last night as everyone processed our new normal without T, but our hearts are at peace knowing all the good things God has in store for her as she experiences life in a family.
 Teagers, we love you!”

 At the end of May, *Selah (Kavi) was also adopted, and joined former foster brother *Theo (Vignesh) as forever-siblings!
 Follow their mama and papa’s blog here.

 PD: Nikki sits on the balcony wearing a long top & leggings, holding Deepa’s hand as she gazes at her w/ a smile.
 Deepa is standing, smiling at the camera wearing a pink & cream traditional Indian 2-piece outfit w/ gold details.
 Her hair is in 2 high pigtails.

 They said hello to their newest family member, *Georgie!

 *Georgie is described as a great little boy who loves to laugh and giggle.
 SCH are excited to get to see him blossom under their care!
-He is 4 years old and has a vision impairment.
+He is 4 years old and is functionally blind.
+He is fully sponsored at this time!

 *Mae is spending a few weeks with her biological father and sister!
 The goal is to strengthen their bond and acclimate all to having *Mae hopefully transition back into her biological home full-time.
 Please keep them in your thoughts or pray if you feel led, that they would be successful in whichever outcome is the most beneficial to *Mae and her family.